Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification

-The authors in \cite{chung2022score} introduced the SOTA DM-based approach for solving the Deep MRI reconstruction inverse problem.
-In their research, they propose incorporating a data consistency step into the reverse process, enabling the sampling from a conditional distribution—an essential component in solving inverse problems.
+The authors in \cite{chung2022score} introduced a DM-based approach for solving the Deep MRI reconstruction inverse problem.
+In their research, they propose incorporating a data consistency step into the reverse process, enabling the sampling from a conditional distribution which is a key component in many diffusion-based inverse problems solvers such as \cite{song2023solvingHard}.
+Following \cite{chung2022score}, the authors in \cite{chung2024decomposed} introduced Decomposed Diffusion Sampling (DDS) that provided more efficient sampling in the reverse process.
 However, our work in this article differs in two key aspects.
-Firstly, our primary objective is to enhance the robustness of the MoDL approach against different perturbations, a facet not addressed in \cite{chung2022score}.
-Secondly, we utilize the pre-trained DM as a purifier to eliminate perturbations, rather than using it as an image reconstructor.
-Specifically, in their method, the reverse process begins with random Gaussian noise in pursuit of the reconstructed image, while our proposed purification method initiates from the initial aliased image.
-Subsequently, we gradually introduce noise to some time step before starting the reverse process.
+Firstly, our primary objective is to enhance the robustness of DL-based reconstruction approaches against different perturbations, a facet not addressed in \cite{chung2022score,chung2024decomposed}.
+Secondly, we utilize pre-trained DMs as purifiers to eliminate artifacts and perturbations in DL-based reconstructors.
+Specifically, in their method, the reverse process begins with random Gaussian noise aiming to reconstruct the image, while our proposed purification method starts from the initial aliased image.
+Subsequently, we gradually add noise to some time step before starting the reverse process.
 It is also important to note that, while using the same sampling algorithm, the number of time steps required in our method is much lower than the those needed in \cite{chung2022score}.